dane-anderson/ainvest/README.md

 # 🚀 AInvest

-**AI-powered market decision engine** that transforms raw financial data into structured signals and actionable insight.
+AI-powered market decision engine that turns raw financial data into structured signals and actionable insight.

-Built to simulate real-world quantitative + AI systems used in modern fintech.
+Built to simulate how modern fintech systems combine quantitative models + AI reasoning into a single decision layer.

 ---